 Is it worth it?

 Buying all 30 ingredients separately would be a big initial outlay if you were trying to recreate it at home, plus it's impossible to know exactly how much of each of them you'd need to replicate the supplement for both dosage and taste.
-And some ingredients, such as some of the mushrooms included – lion's mane, chaga and tremella, for example – can be quite pricey.

-The pack has the ingredients listed in size order: some of the priciest ingredients (such as the fancy mushrooms) come last and are likely to be included in relatively small amounts compared with the more everyday seeds and nuts near the top of the list.
+Some ingredients, such as some of the mushrooms included – lion's mane, chaga and tremella, for example – can be quite pricey.
+However, these also come last in the ingredients list, which is in size order, and are likely to be included in relatively small amounts compared with the more everyday - and cheaper - seeds and nuts near the top of the list.

 The Zoe formulation provides prebiotic fibre, plant protein, omega 3 and polyunsaturated fatty acids as well as plant polyphenols.
-It's also naturally high in copper, which contributes to normal energy-yielding metabolism and is a natural source of calcium.
+It's also naturally high in copper, which contributes to normal energy-yielding metabolism, and is a natural source of calcium.

 These are all good things and, obviously, a key plus point with this particular product is that Zoe has the scientific study to back up its benefits.
-That isn't cheap to do, so you're probably partly paying for the 'science' bit.
+That isn't cheap to do, so you're partly paying for the 'science' bit.

-However, Which? nutritionist Shefalee Loth advises that the principle of adding a more diverse mix of plant foods to your meals is achievable in other ways and has widely accepted benefits.
+Which? nutritionist Shefalee Loth advises that the principle of adding a more diverse mix of plant foods to your meals is achievable in other more budget-friendly ways and has widely accepted benefits.
 So, if the price is a sticking point for you, there are cheaper alternatives that will still be beneficial.

 There are a few other booster-style mixes on the market, which are less expensive (see more below), or you can do your own DIY mix.